MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Sampling is done by interpolating model values from grid points surrounding the sample location (up to 8 surrounding grid points are used).
 For a cartesian or spherical polar grid, interpolation factors (not to be confused with weights!) are calculated from the input longitude, latitude, and depth.
-For a curvilinear grid (LLC, etc), interpolation factors are computed offline and included in the input file.
-OBSPREP is a python-based pre-processing routine to determine these fields using xarray to assemble the input netCDF file.
-Given the model grid and the observation latitude, longitude, and depth, OBSPREP computes the following fields and adds them to the input file to be read in by OBSFIT:
+For a curvilinear grid (LLC, etc), interpolation factors are computed offline and included in the input file (see below).

-sample_interp_XC11
-sample_interp_YC11
-sample_interp_XCNINJ
-sample_interp_YCNINJ
-sample_interp_i
-sample_interp_j
-sample_interp_k
-sample_interp_frac

 Cost Functions
 ^^^^^^^^^^^^^^